MRafiee1985/Weather-Data-Project/README.md

-# Real‑Time Weather Dashboard (Python · Airflow · Docker)
+# Real‑Time Weather Dashboard (Python, Airflow, Docker)

 Build a **real‑time weather data pipeline** that ingests from an external API, lands raw data in PostgreSQL, transforms it with **dbt**, orchestrates everything with **Apache Airflow**, and visualizes insights in **Apache Superset**.
 This repository is designed as a practical, portfolio‑ready project showcasing end‑to‑end data engineering on your local machine via Docker.